CSMENG211/secondvoice/DESIGN.md

 - `playwright`: ChatGPT browser automation.
 - `loguru`: structured console and file logging.
 - `imagesnap`: external macOS command for named-camera still capture.
 - Google Chrome with remote debugging enabled for the default browser submission path.
+The real stream path expects this CDP browser to already be running; the smoke test opens it on macOS if it is missing.

 ## Persistent and Temporary State